 Any reimbursement that the Group can be virtually certain to collect from a third party with respect to the obligation is recognised as a separate asset.
 However, this asset may not exceed the amount of the related provision.

-AASB 101.117 (a) In those cases where the possible outflow of economic resources as a result of present obligations is considered improbable or remote, no liability is recognised.
+In those cases where the possible outflow of economic resources as a result of present obligations is considered improbable or remote, no liability is recognised.